BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 will destroy this city.
 But he seemed as one that mocked unto his sons in law.

+19:15 And when the morning arose, then the angels hastened Lot, saying, Arise, take thy wife, and thy two daughters, which are here;
+lest thou be consumed in the iniquity of the city.

+19:16 And while he lingered, the men laid hold upon his hand, and upon the hand of his wife, and upon the hand of his two daughters; the LORD being merciful unto him: and they brought him forth, and set him without the city.

+19:17 And it came to pass, when they had brought them forth abroad, that he said, Escape for thy life; look not behind thee, neither stay thou in all the plain; escape to the mountain, lest thou be consumed.

+19:18 And Lot said unto them, Oh, not so, my LORD: 19:19 Behold now, thy servant hath found grace in thy sight, and thou hast magnified thy mercy, which thou hast shewed unto me in saving my life; and I cannot escape to the mountain, lest some evil take me, and I die: 19:20 Behold now, this city is near to flee unto, and it is a little one:
+Oh, let me escape thither, (is it not a little one?) and my soul shall live.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the